gojkovicmatija99/Database-client/README.md

 # Relations

-Display data in the tables at the bottom right - relations.
+Display data in the table at the bottom right - relations.
 It is necessary to filter the data by relations, and for the selected row from the main table to display only the relevant data from the linked tables.

 # Search

 Implement the method for searching the table according to the given search parameters.
-The search by the given criterion gives the possibility to use the special characters% i _ for VARCHAR and CHAR fields, as well as the operator =,>, <for NUMERIC and INTEGER fields.
+The search by the given criteria gives the possibility to use the special characters % and _ for VARCHAR and CHAR fields, as well as the operator =, >, < for NUMERIC and INTEGER fields.
 The user can connect the constructs created in this way with AND and OR operators, which results in a complex database search.

 # Reports